Carrie Hall, PT, MHS

 Carrie Hall is the President and founder of Movement Systems Physical Therapy.
 She has an expertise in using a biopsychosocial approach to diagnosis and treat movement impairment syndromes.

-ADVICE FOR FUTURE PATIENTS:
+MY ADVICE FOR FUTURE PATIENTS:

 Movement is medicine.
 Choose a physical therapist to be part of your health team to help you manage your musculoskeletal system and keep you moving and doing the things that are meaningful to you.
 Physical therapists can be seen directly without need for referral from your doctor.
 Know that you can always do more than you think you can - allow us to help you determine what is an appropriate challenge to move you toward your goals.

-HOW DO YOU STAY ACTIVE:
+HOW I STAY ACTIVE:

 Biking, running, hiking, tennis, paddle board, weight lifting